-Money Market Mutual Funds are referred to in California Government Code Section 53601(L) as "shares of beneficial interest issued by diversified management companies".
+Money Market Accounts/Mutual Funds are referred to in California Government Code Section 53601(L) as "shares of beneficial interest issued by diversified management companies".
 The Mutual Fund must be restricted by its by-laws to the same investments as the local agency by the California Government Code.

-A further restriction is that the purchase price of share or mutual funds shall not include any sales commission.
-Investments in mutual funds shall not exceed fifteen percent of the local agency's surplus money.
+A further restriction is that the purchase price of shares shall not include any commission that the fund manager may charge and shall not exceed 20 percent of the agency's funds that may be invested.
+In addition, no more than 10 percent of the agency's funds may be invested in shares of any single mutual find.

 Negotiable Certificates of Deposit (NCD) are unsecured obligations of the financial institution.
 These securities are generally issued in bearer form and pay interest at maturity.

 Repurchase Agreements and Reverse Repurchase Agreements are short term investment transactions.
-Banks buy temporarily idle funds from a customer by selling him U. S. Government or other securities with a contractual agreement to repurchase the same securities on a future date.
+Banks buy temporarily idle funds from a customer by selling him U.S. Government or other securities with a contractual agreement to repurchase the same securities on a future date.
 The customer receives interest from the bank.
 The term of a repurchase agreement may not exceed one year.